a-synchronous/rubico/README.md

 ## Motivation
 A note from the author
 > I created this library because I got tired of repeating myself.
-At a certain point in my career, I felt unhappy with my style, and knew something needed to change.
+At a certain point in my career, I felt unhappy with my style, and I knew something needed to change.
+This library is the product of my work on that front.
->
-> This library is the product of my work on that front.

 The core motivation for rubico lies at the intersection of the following three principles
  * [asynchronous code should be simple](https://dev.to/richytong/rubico-a-synchrnous-functional-syntax-motivation-20hf)